 If they love movies, might they enjoy a media subscription of some sort?
 Your bookworms might love a Book of the Month subscription or a few months of an audiobook service like Libro.fm.
 Would they enjoy a subscription to a magazine on their favorite topic?

 Last year I bought my aunt a book on regenerative agriculture that I liked and thought she would appreciate.
 She went nuts when she opened it because she was so excited.

-Do they just want to spend time together?
+12. Do they simply want to spend time together?